007revad/Synology_HDD_db/README.md

 - Charles-Edouard Poisnel
 - Oliver Busch
 - Gummibando
-- All the anonymous donors and private sponsors
+- And the anonymous donors and private sponsors